Scanning and Restoring The Witness — Part 3

 With four scans under our belt, let’s take a look at them in more detail as an aid to planning how best to restore them for DVD release.

-Vinegar syndrome causes shrinkage of the film base — this appears to have happened to the 1959 kine of “Merry Make-Believe”.
-The shrinkage had also caused the film to twist.
-Shrinkage was the most likely reason it would not play on a 16mm projector without constantly losing registration with the pull-down claw.
+Vinegar syndrome causes shrinkage of the film base.
+Shrinkage was the most likely reason the 1959 kine of “Merry Make-Believe” would not play on a 16mm projector without constantly losing registration with the pull-down claw.

 It was with excited anticipation that I returned again to Cutting Edge to see first hand the high resolution scans of the Tarax Show kines.
 With high quality, high resolution scans from the film, the project to restore these productions for DVD release could now move forward.